emamars95/complexes_interface/README.md

 PDB entries: 6M0J and 7Z0X

 ## Getting Started
-To use this notebook, you will need to install/download the following software:
+To use this notebook, you will need to install:
 - Jupyter Notebook
 - PyMOL
+and download the python module on PATH enviroment
 - InterfaceResidues.py

 ### Run the code